vercel/next.js/docs/testing.md

 module.exports = {};
 ```

-If you're running into the issue `` Failed to parse src "test-file-stub" on `next/image `` add a '/' to your fileMock.
+If you're running into the issue `"Failed to parse src "test-file-stub" on 'next/image'"`, add a '/' to your fileMock.

 ```json
 // __mocks__/fileMock.js